elastic/elasticsearch-net-example/README.md

 This might be a strange construct, but it allows you to focus on building the web site without having to configure IIS or figure out how to run this on other OS's.

-The web project utilizes [OWIN]() using the excellent [NOWIN]() cross platform webserver and it hooks up [Nancy Web Framwork](), and we've gotten all the plumbing out of the way.
+The web project utilizes [OWIN](http://owin.org/) using the excellent [NOWIN](https://github.com/Bobris/Nowin) cross platform webserver and it hooks up
+[Nancy Web Framwork](http://nancyfx.org/), and we've gotten all the plumbing out of the way.

-You are free of course to use whatever architecture in your own application. `NEST 2.x` runs on `aspnet5 core RTM` and `dot net core RTM`
+You are free of course to use whatever architecture in your own application. `NEST 5.x` runs on `aspnet5 core RTM` and `dot net core RTM`

 Also please note that prior knowledge of any of these is not required to follow along!